Brian-Pho/Textbook-Notes/content/posts/books/the-idea-of-the-brain/index.md

 ## Introduction

-- Steno’s view: if we want to understand what the brain does and how it does it, we should view the brain as a machine and take it apart to see how it works.
+- *Steno’s view*: if we want to understand what the brain does and how it does it, we should view the brain as a machine and take it apart to see how it works.
 - For over 350 years, we've been following this suggestion.
 - This books tells the story of the brain and the discoveries that we've made along the way.
 - Despite a solid bedrock of understanding, we have no clear idea on how neurons produce the brain's activity.